 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Loose stools (diarrhea).

 - Stomach cramps.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 See also: Side effects (in more detail)

 If OVERDOSE is suspected:

 This information should not be used to decide whether or not to take chenodiol or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about chenodiol.
+This is only a brief summary of general information about this medicine.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to chenodiol.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your healthcare provider for complete information about the risks and benefits of using chenodiol.
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using this medicine.